vexide/website/src/content/docs/competition.md

 ## Bad Assumptions

 A common misconception that many competitors have is that `driver` or `autonomous` will only run once during a match.
-While this may be true in many scenarios, **it is not always the case, assuming this can lead to catastrophic failures**.
+While this may be true in many scenarios, **it is not always the case and assuming this can lead to catastrophic failures**.

 > [!WARNING]
 > Any method in `Compete` may or may not run any number of times in a single match in any order!
 Your code should be designed around this.
 For example, you should **NEVER** assume that a function like `driver` will only run once after `autonomous`.